Creating value for Canadians

 Executive Vice President and Group Head, Execution and Advisory

-Mr. Wenman holds a BSc (Hons.) in Biological Sciences (Cell Biology) from the University of Leicester, an LL.
-Dip.
-Postgraduate Diploma in Law from Nottingham Law School and is a Fellow of the Institute of Chartered Accountants in England and Wales.
+Mr. Wenman holds a Bachelor of Science (Honours) in Biological Sciences (Cell Biology) from the University of Leicester, a Postgraduate Diploma in Law from Nottingham Law School, and is a Fellow of the Institute of Chartered Accountants in England and Wales.

 Louise Youdale